eosc-cos4cloud/mecoda-orange/docs/english/datathon_nov2023_eng.md

 # Analysis of a data set larger than 10,000 biodiversity observations in Minka

-## Example with the Prat Town Hall area
+## Example with the El Prat area
 We are going to work with the Minka widget to obtain the biodiversity observations recorded in the El Prat area.

-### We select the data to analyze
+### **Extract data to analyze**
 We select the Minka widget and double-click on the widget to display the dialogue box.
-We select the geographical area that includes the location of the Prat town hall, which we can see here in Minka: https://minka-sdg.org/observations?place_id=246
+We select the geographical area that includes the location of the Prat town hall, which we can see here in Minka: [https://minka-sdg.org/observations?place_id=246](https://minka-sdg.org/observations?place_id=246)

-Since that place has more than 10,000 observations and our limit per download is 10,000, we can download all the observations by making two requests, one for the observations created in 2022 and another for those in 2023.
-Each of the downloads will take a few minutes to process. , because these are requests for a large volume of observations.
+The downloads will take a few minutes to process, because these are requests for a large volume of observations.
 Be patient.
 If you see a message that the process is taking too long, simply click "Wait" and let it finish.
 Finally, you will get something like this:

 <img src="../images/bioprat_1.png" alt="bioprat_1" width="800"/>

-To download the data, double-click the Minka widget, in the first one choose the BioPrat place and the filter "Created until:" with the date "2022-12-31".
-With this, we will obtain the observations uploaded to the platform in 2022.
-When this request ends, open the second Minka widget and select the BioPrat place and now the filter "Created since:" with the date "2023-01-01".
+To download the data, double-click the Minka widget and choose the BioPrat place (ID: 246).

-If the download we want to do has less than 10,000 observations, it would be enough to do a single download with the set of the specified *place*.

-Now we are going to see the data tables that we have obtained with each one.
+After finishing the process, now we are going to see the data tables that we have obtained.
 To do this, we drag a line from the Minka widget, in the area where it has the dashed line.
 So we can "hook" it with the widget that will allow us to see the data, called "Data Table":

 <img src="../images/bioprat_2.png" alt="bioprat_2" width="800"/>